 Lisa’s fiddle recordings include “Double Fiddle Time,” released in 2004, “Gravel Road,” released in 2007, and “Where We Belong,” released in 2011.
 She can also be heard on the Daughters of Bluegrass CD titled “Bluegrass Bouquet,” for which she received an International Bluegrass Music Association Award for “Recorded Event of the Year.”

 Lisa is registered in the Suzuki Violin Method of teaching and is the owner of

 .
 She enjoys teaching children of all ages in her home studio in Mount Pleasant, where they participate in both private lessons and group lessons.
 Lisa is also a frequent guest clinician for fiddle and violin at Suzuki institutes and workshops across the country, and you may have also seen her articles published in the American Suzuki Journal.

 Lisa’s students also study alternative fiddling styles as well as classical playing.
-She has compiled, arranged, and edited a music book for Suzuki students called “Fiddlin’ Favorites” that she uses in her lessons in addition to the Suzuki repertoire.
-More information on this book can be found by.
+She has compiled, arranged, and edited a series of music books for Suzuki students called “Fiddlin’ Favorites” that she uses in her lessons in addition to the Suzuki repertoire.
+More information on these books can be found by.

 to go to Lisa’s website.